rich-iannone/DiagrammeR/tests/testthat/_snaps/create_combine_nodes.md

       create_node_df(n = "a")
     Condition
       Error in `create_node_df()`:
-      !
-The value supplied to `n` must be numeric
+      ! `n` must be a whole number, not the string "a".
     Code
       create_node_df(n = c(1, 2))
     Condition
       Error in `create_node_df()`:
-      !
-The value supplied to `n` must be a single numeric value
+      ! `n` must be a whole number, not a double vector.